mdjahidhasan009/SQL/string_functions.md

 ```

 ## INSTR
-Return the index of the ﬁrst occurrence of a substring (zero if not found)
+Return the index of the first occurrence of a substring (zero if not found)
 Syntax: ``INSTR ( string, substring )``

 ```sql